Why Most Subscription Trackers Want Your Bank Login (And Why That's a Problem)

 Privacy policies are promises.
 Offline architecture is a guarantee.
 You don't have to trust the company's intentions when the technology itself makes data collection impossible.
 This is a fundamentally different approach to subscription tracker privacy than what most apps offer.

 When you're evaluating any privacy-focused finance app, ask one simple question: does it work in airplane mode?
 If the answer is no, then your data is going somewhere, regardless of what the privacy policy says.
+This same privacy-first philosophy is behind all the CustomApps tools — from private net worth tracking to banking simulation that never touches real accounts.

 How CustomSubs Does It Differently